What’s New

 Selection:

-The Summary top-menu item has two submenu options.
-By choosing 1, the user can perform a split-half analysis (see below), and choosing 2 (or 0) will take the user back to the top menu.
+The Summary top-menu item has three submenu options.
+By choosing 1, the user can perform a split-half analysis (see below).
+Option 2 gives a leave-one out analysus (see details below).
+Choosing 3 (or 0) takes the user back to the top menu.

 Perform split-half analysis